avidianity/CampusKid/README.md

 -   And many more..

 Features are being implemented slowly as to make sure that there will be no conflicts with what is currently available.
+The project is pretty new so there is not much on the front-end yet.
+But most of the backend is complete except for the grading system and file sharing system.

 ## Contributing